How to Compute the Probability of a Word

 \end{defin}

-While it is possible to create tokenisers with vocabularies in which subwords can cross word boundaries, the majority of them meet this criterion.
-E.g., the \texttt{sentencepiece} library \citep{kudo-richardson-2018-sentencepiece} has an option to allow for multi-word subwords when learning a tokeniser's vocabulary, but by default it does not allow them.
+While it is possible to create tokenisers with vocabularies in which subwords can cross word boundaries, the majority of them meet \cref{defn:pretokenised_tokeniser}.\footnote{E.g., the \texttt{sentencepiece} library \citep{kudo-richardson-2018-sentencepiece} has an option which allows multi-word subwords to be added to a tokeniser's vocabulary; by default, though, this option is disabled and it does not consider tokens of this format.}

 The decomposition in \cref{defn:pretokenised_tokeniser} has an important implication.
-As discussed in \cref{sec:subword_to_word}, the (sequence-level) tokenisation function $\!\wordsubwordsmap\!$ must be injective, meaning that each word sequence must map to a unique subword sequence.
-The word-level tokenisation function $\!\wordsubwordmap\!$, thus, must have the property that concatenating its outputs always leads to a unique string.
+As discussed in \cref{sec:subword_to_word}, the (sequence-level) tokenisation function $\!\wordsubwordsmap\!$ must be injective, meaning that each word sequence must map to a unique subword sequence; this, in turn, implies that concatenating the outputs of $\!\wordsubwordmap\!$ should always result in unique subword sequences.
 This property is known in the compression literature as unique decodability \citep[page 105]{cover1991elements}.
-While there are several ways to guarantee unique decodability, most tokenisers rely on relatively simple strategies: they either mark the ends or beginnings of words (\eow or \bow) using a subset of the subwords in $\vocab$.
-We discuss these strategies next.
+At an intuitive level, we can see why this is a desirable property of a tokenisation function: when working with NLP models, we want to be able to deterministically map a sequence of subwords to a sequence of words.
+A relatively simple strategy to ensure unique decodability, which is used by the majority of tokenisers, is to mark either the ends or beginnings of words (\eow or \bow) using a subset of the subwords in $\vocab$.
+We discuss these strategies next.\looseness=-1

 [2]{\underset{\scaleto{#1}{4pt}}{\charmap^{#2}}} {\charmapfuncwithoverscript{\lexicon\to\vocab^*}{\eow}} {\charmapfuncwithoverscript{\lexicon\to\vocab^*}{\bow}} {\charmapfuncwithoverscript{\lexicon\to\vocab^*}{\midstring}}